guildai/guildai/guild/tests/uat/mnist-example-models.md

 # MNIST example models

 In this test we'll list the available models for the MNIST example.
-As example directory contains a file named `MODELS` ("guildfile") Guild limits its results to models defined in that file.
+As example directory contains a file named `guild.yml` ("guildfile") Guild limits its results to models defined in that file.

 We can reference a guildfile in one of two ways: